 No 3. there was the teeny tiny fact that 2000 lucky ticket holders would get a vote on what songs would be played.

 That final point is enough of a draw that any true muser would wade through camel shit in a bikini made entirely of piranhas to take up the call, there’s a huge repertoire of truly outstanding songs that until this summer we have just had to accept we will never hear again; this was not an opportunity that could be missed.
 So a choice was made and after a monumental fight with the ‘I am not a robot’ stupidity of Ticketmaster which left many ticketless (but more importantly having nightmares about road-signs for weeks afterwards) I managed to obtain 2 tickets.
 After a week or two I then managed to sell on the Boucher Park tickets; this should go some way to keeping the bank manager out of my front room and away from all of my electrical appliances when September comes, well, theoretically at least.
 We then had that choice to make, which songs above all others we needed to hear from this list of beauties, there were a few of my favourites missing but… that’s fine.
 I waited for what seemed like an age before plumping for my choices with really no method at all, confident in my gut instinct and decisiveness.
 My better half had an elaborate method of picking, shortlisting them and then…. shortlisting them again before finally coming to a list of 10, which surprised even her.
 It was around about then that MY Musegret kicked in… Firstly when I had made my choices the song list had, unbeknownst to me, not been a complete list.
-Two days later the list was revised and “Glorious”, my song of the year was added along with a lot of others (I think there about 30 odd missing songs).
+Two days later the list was revised and “Glorious”, my song of the year was added along with a lot of others (I think there were about 30 odd missing songs).
 I still think about that day….